Object/Work Type

 Descriptive Note Text

-At the topographical heart of the Exposition, this structure was meant to dazzle the viewer with its size, color, and form.
-Dazzling white against the green of the hill in the background.
+At the topographical core of the Exposition, this structure was meant to dazzle the viewer with its size, color, and form.

 Code in the 1911 Map